wtarit/wtarit/README.md

 # 👋 Hi there, I'm Tarit Witworrasakul!

-I’m a second-year Computer Science student at the University of British Columbia (UBC) with a passion for solving problems and building solutions to make life easier through programming.
+I’m a third-year Computer Science student at the University of British Columbia (UBC) with a passion for solving problems and building solutions to make life easier through programming.
 My journey began with Arduino robot programming, which sparked my interest in creating innovative systems.
 Over time, I expanded my skill set to include web development, mobile apps, and embedded systems.

 I believe in continuous learning and enjoy exploring new tools and technologies.
 Whether it's crafting efficient algorithms or designing user-friendly applications, I'm always up for a challenge.